irmen/prog8/docs/source/syntaxreference.rst

 and can have nothing following it.
 The close curly brace must be on its own line as well.
 The parameters is a (possibly empty) comma separated list of "<datatype> <parametername>" pairs specifying the input parameters.
 The return type has to be specified if the subroutine returns a value.
+The ``inline`` keyword makes their code copied in-place to the locations where the subroutine is called, rather than having an actual call and return to the subroutine.
+This is meant for trivial subroutines only as it can increase code size significantly.

 Assembly /  ROM subroutines